 NFL backups, despite being the side-chick of their team, get paid big bucks to ride the bench.

-Excluding rookie quarterbacks like Baker Mayfield and Sam Darnold, both of whom will make more than $20 million with signing bonuses included this year, what remains are a slew of veteran backups who still make an insane amount of money.
+Excluding rookie quarterbacks like Baker Mayfield and Sam Darnold, both of whom made more than $20 million with signing bonuses in their first year, what remained was a slew of veteran backups who still made an insane amount of money.

-All these figures are the cash values that every player will make in 2018 as the “other guy” on their NFL team.
+All these figures are the cash values that every player brought home for the 2018 season as the “other guy” on their NFL team.